quadproduction/quadpype/openpype/client/notes.md

 # Client functionality
 ## Reason
-Preparation for OpenPype v4 server.
+Preparation for QuadPype v4 server.
 Goal is to remove direct mongo calls in code to prepare a little bit for different source of data for code before.
 To start think about database calls less as mongo calls but more universally.
 To do so was implemented simple wrapper around database calls to not use pymongo specific code.

 Current goal is not to make universal database model which can be easily replaced with any different source of data but to make it close as possible.
-Current implementation of OpenPype is too tightly connected to pymongo and it's abilities so we're trying to get closer with long term changes that can be used even in current state.
+Current implementation of QuadPype is too tightly connected to pymongo and it's abilities so we're trying to get closer with long term changes that can be used even in current state.

 ## Queries
 Query functions don't use full potential of mongo queries like very specific queries based on subdictionaries or unknown structures.
 We try to avoid these calls as much as possible because they'll probably won't be available in future.
 If it's really necessary a new function can be added but only if it's reasonable for overall logic.
 All query functions were moved to `~/client/entities.py`.
 Each function has arguments with available filters and possible reduce of returned keys for each entity.